Facilities to help disabled users

 The Library staff work closely with the Disability Service to ensure that our services present as few problems as possible to disabled users.
 In addition to considering ways of improving physical access we have also introduced special services and equipment which we hope will enable users to maximise their use of Information Services during their time at the University.

-Access to the upper and lower floors in the J. B. Priestley Library is by lift or stairs; the operator panel in the lift is easily accessible and is labelled in Braille.
+Access to the upper and lower floors in the Library is by lift or stairs; the operator panel in the lift is easily accessible and is labelled in Braille.
 Voice output indicates the floor level reached.
-At the Management Library, access between the two floors is by lift or stairs.
 The lifts in the Richmond Building (where PC cluster rooms and the staff IT training room are situated) are similarly equipped.

-The information desks in Careers and the J. B. Priestley Library have low-level sections which wheelchair users may find much more convenient.
+The enquiry desks in Careers and the JB Priestley Library have low-level sections which wheelchair users may find more convenient.

-Computer terminals from which the Library's catalogue and self-service facilities can be accessed are situated on tables at both standing and sitting heights in all three libraries.
-In addition, there are two adjustable-height workstations on both the ground floor and in PC cluster room 2.7a in the J. B. Priestley Library.
+Computer terminals from which the Library's catalogue and self-service facilities can be accessed are situated on tables at both standing and sitting heights.
+In addition, there are two adjustable-height workstations on the ground floor.

-Assistance can be sought from any counter or information desk in the various Information Services buildings.
+Assistance can be sought from the library enquiry desk in the JB Priestley Library.
 This may include physical help in making photocopies, locating and reaching books, using the catalogue or using specialised equipment, etc.